joaomelo/hot-collection/README.md

 ### Deleting

-To delete a document call the del method in a HotCollection object and pass the document id as argument.
-With few lines we can add the delete feature to our running example.
+To delete a document just call the `del` method in any HotCollection object.
+The only parameter is the document id.
+With few lines, we can add the delete feature to our running example.

     import HotCollection from "@joaomelo/hot-collection";
     import { fireDb, renderEmployee, getById, getAll, resetInputs } from "./helpers";